podtato-head/podtato-head/delivery/kluctl/README.md

 above.
 Kluctl will then show what would be changed and ask for confirmation.
 If you select `y`, it will apply the changes and again print the diff afterwards.

+## Configuration

+You should also look into `delivery/kluctl/config` and the .yaml files in that directory.
+These are used to configure the deployment.
+These are loaded from the root `deployment.yaml` via the `vars` field.
+Each loaded [variable source](https://kluctl.io/docs/reference/templating/variable-sources/) (in this case it's the `file` source) is merged into the templating context and then available by all deployment items referenced from that `deployment.yaml`.

 ## Housekeeping (e.g. after a refactoring)

 Try to rename a deployment, e.g. `podtato-head-hat` to `podtato-head-hut` via: